IBM/era/README.md

 GNU Radio implements _performance counters_ that can be used to capture/monitor information about a block inside a running flowgraph [1][2].
 To enable them, GNU Radio has to be compiled from sources with specific `cmake` flags.
 Please, refer to the <a href="https://github.com/IBM/era/wiki#enabling-gnu-radios-performance-counters" target="_blank">ERA Wiki</a> for detailed information.

 At runtime, performance counters can be collected using the `gr-perf-to-csv` script in <a href="https://github.com/IBM/dsrc/tree/master/gr-foo/utils" target="_blank">dsrc/gr-foo/utils</a>.
-For example, once ERA is steadily running, execute the following command in a different terminal:
+For example, once ERA is steadily running, execute the following commands in a different terminal:

 ```
 cd ~/catkin_ws/src/dsrc/gr-foo/utils/